morfies/react-hybrid-demo/README.md

 This is because the server has no such path `/article` only `/` which serves `index.html` file.
 We are only using `BrowserRouter`, meaning all the routers are client-side routing.

 SPA works with hash routes, meaning the server always receives `/` path, leaving the client js to resolve the hash part and then render the correct page compoment.

+## MPA

+During the testing process, after I switched to `renderToPipeableStream` with hybrid mode, I found that even if I killed the server, che client pages can work normally as if an SPA, whithout requesting the server anymore(no api involved).